 The perfect invitation to training will show your students that your company values them and their work and wants to set them up for future success at your company.

 Elliot Masie, one of the workplace learning industry’s top researchers, says it this way:

 I was part of a study that showed that one of the strongest influences on student success and transfer of knowledge to the workplace could be found when a worker’s manager sat down and invited them to take a learning activity and framed it for them in terms of their current or future work assignments.
 The manager inviting the worker to learn was even more influential than the skill of the trainer or the effectiveness of the instructional design.

 This study proved that managers sitting down with their workers, inviting them, and explaining the benefits for both their current and the future roles was more powerful than the trainer’s ability or the training approach.

 2. Introducing Supervisors and Managers to The Leadership Journey

 Explain to the students the reason your company is offering The Leadership Journey.
 Was it experiencing pains that the program will solve?
-Is it growing quickly and as a result promoting quickly?
+Is it growing quickly and, as a result, promoting quickly?
 Is the senior leadership team being proactive?
-Do supervisors have excellent technical skills, but need a little help with leadership and soft skills?
+Do supervisors have excellent technical skills but need a little help with leadership and soft skills?

-The invitation should spell out to supervisors and managers that the company believes and values them, which is why they are investing time and money on improving their skills.
+The invitation should spell out to supervisors and managers that the company believes in and values them, which is why they are investing time and money in improving their skills.
 They should understand this is an opportunity for them to develop their skills for their role now and set them up for future advancement.

 Students should know that taking The Leadership Journey will make their lives easier.
 Communication, teamwork, and productivity will improve.
 There will be less conflict and fewer problems.
 Relationships will be professional and built on trust.
 Energy levels and attitudes will rise.